MyGg29/Scrapper/README.md

 session.setUsername("YOURUSERNAMEHERE")
 session.setPassword("YOURPASSWORDHERE")

+# Will throw and Exception if no password
+# or username is set
 with session as s:
     # Do things here that you would do with a normal
     # requests Session() object like s.get(url)